OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 During the replace operation the replacement node should have `participate_in_coverage` disabled, and have coverage support enabled only once all transfers have completed and (if configured) tictac anti-entropy has confirmed that all vnodes are in sync.

 After completing a proactive replace operation, it may be necessary to realign node naming with design documents or monitoring systems; to rename a replacement node with the name of the node it replaced.
 Once the replace operation is complete, it is possible to rename a node while it is down using `reip_manual` - see `riak admin reip_manual --help`.
-The ring_directory required is normally named `ring` in the platform data directory.
-It will contain files such as `riak_core_ring.default.20221122164111`, where the middle term between the period (in this case `default`) represents the required cluster name.
+The ring_directory is normally named `ring` in the platform data directory.
+It will contain files such as `riak_core_ring.default.20221122164111`, where the middle term between the periods (in this case `default`) represents the required cluster name.

 ### Reactive Replace